 Use the Cost Dashboard to view the costs of all services in your organization and do some basic analysis.
 Sortable tables, bar charts and pie charts show a wide range of views — from daily costs to your organization's most expensive services — and provide recommendations on how you can save money on your setup.
 Filters allow you to perform costing analysis on particular clouds or other criteria important for your business.
 Alerts can notify you of cost anomalies.
 The dashboard also provides drill-through capability so that you can fully explore areas of interest.
 For more information, see Cost Dashboard.

-Note: You must have the correct permissions to see the Cost Dashboard.
+You must have the correct permissions to see the Cost Dashboard.
 In addition, the Cost Dashboard can't currently be used for Kubernetes resources.

 - Use the Applications widget on the Dashboard.

-- Select Applications from the menu on the left.
+- Select Applications from the left-side menu.

 Service summary page